The Royal Warrant Holders Association was formed in 1840.

 Royal Warrants are granted for up to five years and only to companies that provide goods or services to the Royal Household.
 Goods purchased for re-sale by souvenir shops run by Royal Collection Enterprises and the Private Estates, and goods or services provided to the Crown Estate, Historic Royal Palaces, the Duchies of Cornwall or Lancaster and Royal Parks do not qualify.

-Applications open at the end of April and close at the end of June.
+Applications open at the beginning of May and close at the end of June.
 Application forms and instructions are available from the Association upon request during this period only.
 Each application is scrutinised by the Royal Household Warrants Committee, which makes its recommendation to the Grantor.

 To find out more, read our Frequently Asked Questions or contact the Royal Warrant Holders Association on: